 Do you enjoy living in Regensburg?
 You are also relatively new in the city.

 The city of Regensburg has a lot to offer.
 I used to live in Munich and although Regensburg is much smaller, it can keep up very well.
 In summer I like to lie on the Jahninsel or cool off in the Danube.
-At this time of year I can also recommend the Jazz-Weekend to everyone, where the whole city is a concert stage.
-For the colder season the theatre subscription is recommended.
-For its size, the Regensburg Theatre offers an extensive program of drama, dance and music theatre – but also the Old Malt House should be visited by everyone interested in culture.
-All in all, you get a great package here and can really feel good.
+At this time of year I can also recommend the Jazz-Weekend, when the whole city turns into a concert stage.
+For the colder season, I think a season pass for the local theater is a great option.
+For its size, the Regensburg theater offers an extensive program of drama, dance and music theater – but also the 'Alte Mälzerei' is a great location for everyone interested in culture.

 “At knowis, I have the opportunity to enhance and extend an existing application – for me as a working student, this means that I can get to know technologies on the job that are not even part of the curriculum at my university.“